Nail That Niche

 Finding the best bridge for you to go from TAM to SAM is about finding the best way to define who fits your value proposition.
 To define your SAM, you have to apply the right segmentation to your TAM.

-Someone I worked with used the analogy of a “Beach Head” to describe the “SAM” part of this analysis.
+Another analogy is a Beachhead to describe the SAM part of this analysis.
 Where do you currently win and have momentum?
-Just like a Beach Head on D-Day provided the Allied forces advantages like access to supply lines, and an ability to bring in reinforcements and “heavy armor”, your “Product-Market-Fit” Beachhead gives your access to segment-specific endorsements & referrals, and potentially an opportunity to dominate a part of the market and prevent having to compete on price.
+Just like a Beachhead on D-Day provided the Allied forces advantages like access to supply lines, and an ability to bring in reinforcements and heavy armor.
+Your Product Market Fit Beachhead gives your access to segment-specific endorsements, and referrals.
+It provides you with a potential opportunity to dominate a part of the market and prevent having to compete on price.

-Determining your SOM is all about picking a 'Niche' based on what only you can do, and where to go first, and "Nail that Niche."
-Consider the following factors:
+Determining your SOM is all about picking a Niche based on what only you can do, where to go first, and then nailing that Niche.
+You need to think about the following factors:

 To build on the Normandy Landing analogy, this is about finding the easy path to victory.
-Some beaches like "Gold" were easier to land on then, for example, "Omaha".
+Some beaches were easier to land, such as Omaha Beach.

 To test your SAM and turn it into your SOM, you can start with listing your "dream clients" and your current customers, and divide them as follows: